Work with Rhythm Systems to develop an execution ready quarterly plan to achieve your strategic goals

 Everyone should be involved

 Three months prior you should set the date, place and time.
-Determine who should come and secure a facilitator.
+Determine who should come and secure a facilitator for the quarterly alignment meeting.
 The facilitator can be the CEO or any team member.
 We strongly advise companies larger than $10mm in revenue with 50 or more employees to use an outside facilitator, your team will have a more successful session with an impartial view at the helm.
 If you are going to do-it-yourself: Download this step-by-step Meeting Facilitation Guide

 One month prior you should hold a pre-planning meeting with a core group to review your Annual Plan and determine the meeting objectives.
 Discuss strategic and operational topics that might be useful during the session and gather as much employee and customer feedback possible.